 - Expect to hear back within 4 weeks of submission.
-Projects will be reviewed by the AMS SPF Subcommittee.
-Upon notification of the decision, the subcommittee may provide you with suggestions or conditions for approval.
+Projects will be reviewed by the AMS Finance Committee.
+Upon notification of the decision, the Committee may provide you with suggestions or conditions for approval.

 - To simplify the administrative procedures, only the primary and secondary applicants will be directly reimbursed.
 Please make sure that your primary and secondary applicants are the ones that will be paying for the expenses at first.

 - Projects have two months after their project’s stated completion date to file receipts.
-The SPF Administrator holds the right to reject reimbursement if it is too far past the projects slated completion.
+The AVP Funds holds the right to reject reimbursement if it is too far past the project’s slated completion.
 However, discretion is applied with regards to project extensions and special circumstances as they arise.

 - If the reimbursement for is filled properly and all expenditures are accompanied by receipt, your check would be ready in not later than 10 working days